 - Ben 99 in the 2000AD serial Harry 20 on the High Rock.
 Seemed more than a little stir crazy.
 Turned out not to be what he seemed, in more ways than one.

 - Curly in Hard Time is the oldest lifer in State.
 Coincidentally, his cellmate is the youngest — 15-year-old school shooter Ethan Harrow.
 Curly went into prison in his early 20s, and by now is your typical crotchety old man, having come to terms with the fact that he'll never be free again.
-His long-lost granddaughter managed to get him out on appeal.
+That is, until his long-lost granddaughter managed to get him out on appeal.

 - Curly isn't much of a mentor, and largely doesn't even consider Ethan his friend.
 Instead, the mentor role is split between two other inmates: Cole, a thirtysomething career criminal who's been in and out of the joint all his life; and "Fruitcake" Mullins, who is around Curly's age but serving a much lighter sentence.
 Oh, and Fruitcake is the only principal character to die of natural causes in prison.

-- Ethan himself served his full 50 years, though he notes that after the first 10 or so he stopped making friends and just did his time quietly.
+- The Distant Finale reveals that Ethan himself served his full 50 years, though he notes that after the first 10 or so he stopped making friends and just did his time quietly.

 Film - Animated